 Psychographic segmentation lets you tailor marketing campaigns that target customers’ subconscious minds and evoke the desired emotional response from them.
 These messages are more likely to resonate, leading to better engagement and conversions.

-By sending the right message to the right audience at the right time, Sterling Holidays reduced customer churn and improved conversion rates for their holiday packages.
+By sending the right message to the right audience at the right time, Sterling Holidays reduced customer churn and improved conversion rates for its holiday packages.

 2. Deeper Customer Understanding